mkuhlmann/forward-auth/README.md

 ## Configuration

-forward-auth can be configured in three ways, values are applied in following priority (low to high):
+forward-auth can be configured in two ways, values are applied in following priority (low to high):

 `environment variables < query params`